-As a part of our Expansive Curriculum, Liberal Arts, delivered in Year 12 is a programme which extends the students' ability to think critically, to analyse information and construct effective arguments comprising modules such as Politics, Critical Thinking & Ethics.
-In Year 13 this strand continues with Open Study which is a personal development programme.
-It focusses on enhancing and developing students' transferable skills and ability to self-assess.
+As a part of our Expansive Curriculum, in Year 12 we begin to broaden the students' exposure to a range of experiences in our Open Study programme.
+This is designed with a view to building their skills, resilience and cultural capital.
+Students will attend a series of modules which entail everything from life skills, such as car maintenance, and sewing to vital employment and confidence building activities such as presentation skills.
+This strand continues with a personal development module which focusses on enhancing and developing students' transferable skills and ability to self-assess.
 This programme is research-led and explores personality types and habits of the most successful people in the world.
 Students also develop presentation skills and undertake a series of self-assessments to identify their own strengths and weaknesses.

 An additional opportunity for students to extend themselves is delivered through our Academic Scholars programme.
 Here students are invited to participate in a wide range of subject competitions, external talks, workshops and experiences designed to stimulate their intellectual curiosity.
-For more information please see page 47.
+For more information please see page 46.